-Season Trophies are awarded for best finishes at JSA events (scored using low point system):
+Season Trophies are awarded for best finishes at JSA events (now scored using a low point method after decades of using a high point method):

-The Clinton M. Bell Trophy for ILCA 7, ILCA 6 or Club 420 The Christopher Goodyear Neff Trophy for runner-up in ILCA 7, ILCA 6 or Club 420.
+The Clinton M. Bell Trophy for ILCA 7, ILCA 6 or Club 420

+The Christopher Goodyear Neff Trophy for runner-up in ILCA 7, ILCA 6 or Club 420s

-The Thomas W. Fowler, Jr. Trophy for double handed events (Club 420s) The Ryan J. Weiss Memorial Trophy for highest score in RS Feva events The Optimist season trophy for highest score in Optimist events The O'pen Skiff season trophy for highest score in O'pen Skiff events
+The Thomas W. Fowler, Jr. Trophy for double handed events (Club 420s) The Ryan J. Weiss Memorial Trophy for RS Feva events

+The Optimist season trophy for Optimist events

-The Qualifying Events for each JSA Season Trophy are the four championship qualifier regattas for the boat class that are designated in the Rules for JSA Events.
+The Qualifying Events for each JSA Season Trophy are the four championship qualifier regattas for the boat class that are designated in the Rules for JSA Events, and the JSA championship for the boat class.

-A helmsperson, or a helmsperson and crew pair, must be Junior Sailor Members of the JSA, be associated with a Member Program, and participate in 75% of the boat class Qualifying Events in order to qualify for the Season Trophies.
+A skipper must be a Junior Sailor Member of the JSA, be associated with a Member Club, participate in 75% of the boat class Qualifying Events and participate in the boat class Championship Event in order to qualify for the Season Trophies.
 For any boat class to qualify for scoring in competition for perpetual Season Trophies there must be at least 10 starters for that class in more than 50% of the races sailed.
 Sailors may qualify as co-skippers for Season Trophies only if they sail together in all their qualifying events as co-skippers.